hirokiden/robo-advisor/README.md

 ###########################################################################################################################################
 7) Creating a Validation Step 2

-a) To prevent an awkward error from poor html connectivity via incorrect/invalid input, we also need to design a fail safe to gracefully end the script.
+a) To prevent an awkward error from poor html connectivity via incorrect/invalid input, we also need to design a fail-safe to gracefully end the script.
 This can be achieved via a simply try:, except: clause.
 If there is a failure in the JSON Pull, then the script will exit() to prevent error

 try: